Our leakage performance

 Ofwat investigated our leakage performance in 2017.
 In August 2018, we agreed a package of financial and non-financial commitments with our economic regulator Ofwat under Section 19 of the Water Industry Act 1991.
 We refer to these as our Section 19 Undertakings.

 As part of our Section 19 Undertakings we agreed to pay £120 million back to our customers.
 This money comes solely from Thames Water’s shareholders and is reflected in customer bills.
 In order to clarify and improve how we report leakage we appointed Victoria Borwick, former Deputy Mayor of London and former MP, as an independent monitor of our monthly leakage reporting.
 Victoria brings highly relevant experience of reporting and communicating complex matters to the public.
 We’re working with Victoria to provide external and independent feedback and challenge to how we engage with and improve customer understanding of our leakage targets and performance against these.

 Tonia Lewis continues to fulfil the role of Undertakings Compliance Officer.
 This role is responsible for ensuring overall compliance with the Undertakings and providing regular updates to our Board and Ofwat.
-We met with Ofwat on 20 August to discuss our fourth 6-monthly review of our compliance against our Undertakings and to provide details about our leakage plans for 2020/21 and details of our customer engagement in respect of leakage.
-The next 6-monthly report will be provided to Ofwat before 1 November 2020.
+We provided Ofwat with our fifth 6-monthly review of our compliance against our Undertakings at the end of October 2020.
+We met with Ofwat to discuss the report and our compliance on 17 December 2020.